Probing Hilbert space fragmentation and the block inverse participation ratio: Additional data

 \section{Additional data}

-Here we present the individual plots for $\mathrm{IPR}_\mathrm{block}$ with respect to $V_1$ and with respect to $V_2$ across the entire range of $V_1$ and $V_2$ values.
+In Fig.~\ref{fig:additional-data} we present the individual plots for $\mathrm{IPR}_\mathrm{block}$ with respect to $V_1$ and with respect to $V_2$ across the entire range of $V_1$ and $V_2$ values.
 It is evident that there is some amount of overlap between the respective limiting block structures.
 This is indicated by the slight increase in $V_1$-$\mathrm{IPR}_\mathrm{block}$ when approaching the $V_2 \to \infty$ limit and vice versa.
 Due to this overlap one may identify the thermal region by only considering one of these IPRs.

-We also show data for the level spacing statistics away from half-filling, here for $L=20$, $N=9$.
-As outlined in \ref{sec:LevelSpacing}, one expects standard GOE statistics in this case because of the absence of particle-hole symmetry.
-We find this to be the case and also note the improved agreement with regards to the outline and features of the thermal to non-thermal transition when compared to the other probes (compare Fig.~\ref{fig:3-panel}).
+We also show data for the level-spacing statistics at half-filling, here for $L=18$, $N=9$.
+As outlined in Sec.~\ref{sec:LevelSpacing}, one expects generalized GOE statistics in this case because of the presence of particle-hole symmetry.
+We find this to be the case and also note the washing out of the outline and features of the thermal to nonthermal transition when compared to the level statistics away from half-filling (compare Fig.~\ref{fig:3-panel}).
+We observe much less difference between different filling fractions in the entanglement entropy and $\mathrm{IPR}_\mathrm{block}$.